Last updated on 2026-03-23

 - Pharmaceutical Distribution Wholesaler: Manage the distribution of pharmaceutical products to pharmacies and healthcare facilities.

-- Home Health Care Technician: Provide pharmaceutical care and medication management for patients in their homes.
+- Home Healthcare Technician: Provide medication management and support to patients in their homes.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.